phake/phake/docs/method-parameter-matchers.rst

 ``CardCollection`` implementation that I could be sure would match in an equals scenario.
 Such a test would look something like this.

 Please note, I do not generally advocate this type of design.
-I prefer a dependency injection versus instantiation.
+I prefer dependency injection to instantiation.
 So please remember, this is not an example of clean design, simply an example of what you can do with argument capturing.

 .. code-block:: php